Correlation Between First Mid and Great Southern

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in First Mid Illinois are ranked lower than 5 (%) of all global equities and portfolios over the last 90 days.
-Despite fairly unsteady fundamental drivers, First Mid may actually be approaching a critical reversion point that can send shares even higher in June 2024.
+Compared to the overall equity markets, risk-adjusted returns on investments in First Mid Illinois are ranked lower than 2 (%) of all global equities and portfolios over the last 90 days.
+Despite fairly strong fundamental drivers, First Mid is not utilizing all of its potentials.
+The latest stock price confusion, may contribute to short-horizon losses for the traders.

 Great Southern Bancorp